iwatakeshi/gitly_ex/README.md

 ## Features

-- Download repositories from popular Git hosting services
+- Download repositories from popular Git hosts
 - Extract downloaded archives
 - Flexible options for caching, retrying, and formatting
-- Support for various archive formats (zip, tar, tar.gz, tgz)
+- Support for various archive formats (zip, tar, tar.gz, tgz) if supported by the provider
+- Support for various hosts (GitHub, GitLab, BitBucket)

 ## Installation